Arkansas Speech Pathology State License Guide

 Speech Pathology Initial Licensure for Arkansas

-The Arkansas Board of Examiners – Speech-Language Pathology and Audiology (ABESPA) requires conditions to be met before an applicant can be licensed in this state.
+The Arkansas Board of Examiners in Speech-Language Pathology and Audiology (ABESPA) sets the requirements applicants must meet to become licensed in the state.

 Speech Language Pathology Licensure Exemptions for Arkansas